kimelgarejo/HTERS/README.md

-# HTERS
+# Sample Codes
-Codes used for the HTERS prototype
+Sample codes used for various sensors in the lab